Hantoo/RaspberryPi_RGB_64x64_LEDMatrix_Header/README.md

 Simple Raspberry Pi 3/4 header for an RGB 64x64 LED Matrix.
 **Input 5V ONLY!** There is no voltage protection or phase protection.
+For use with LED Matrixes that have A,B,C,D & E selection pins.

 Components needed:
 * 2x 74HCT245N